Thyra J. Edwards: Early life

 Thyra Johnson Edwards was born in 1897 in Wharton, Texas, the daughter of Horace Ferdinand Edwards and Anna Bell Johnson Edwards.
 Her grandparents were runaway slaves who migrated from Missouri to Illinois.
 Edwards' mother was a teacher in Wharton County.
 Both of Edwards' parents were involved in community work and social reform.
 The Edwards family later relocated to Houston.

 Thyra Edwards graduated from Houston Colored High School in 1915.
-While Edward was in high school, she held close friends with black and white girls her age.
+While in high school, she held close friendships with black and white girls her age.
 She recalls her personal interracial friendships and noticing how their skin-tones were a determining factor in their daily experiences.
 She trained as a social worker at the Chicago School of Civics and Philanthropy.
 She also studied labor politics at Brookwood Labor College, and pursued further studies at the International People's College in Elsinore, Denmark, in 1933.

 The Soviet Union

 In the early 1930s, Edwards traveled to the Soviet Union to "explore for the soviet promise of a better society”.
-Edward’s trip to the Soviet Union was a significant adventure for her and supported her views, like the value of communism to civil rights and sexual liberation.
+Her trip to the Soviet Union was a significant adventure for her and supported her views, like the value of communism to civil rights and sexual liberation.